Oil edges up to $42, eyeing Libya and U.S. inventories

-LONDON (Reuters) - Oil edged up to around $42 a barrel on Wednesday after a report said U.S. fuel inventories fell, although rising crude supply and growing numbers of coronavirus cases that raise concern of stalling demand capped gains.
+LONDON (Reuters) - Oil edged up to around $42 a barrel on Wednesday, supported by rising investor risk appetite and a report that U.S. fuel inventories fell, although rising crude supply and concern of stalling demand capped gains.

-The American Petroleum Institute, an industry group, said stocks of gasoline and distillate fuel dropped, while crude inventories rose.
-[API/S] Official inventory numbers from the Energy Information Administration are due at 1430 GMT.
+European equities rose after better-than-expected German manufacturing data, giving oil a boost.
+The American Petroleum Institute said U.S. inventories of gasoline and distillate fuel dropped, while those of crude rose.
+[API/S].

-“Sentiment remains fragile,” said Jeffrey Halley, analyst at broker OANDA.
-“A surprise increase could well be enough to initiate another downward leg in crude prices,” he said, referring to crude inventories.
+“The rebound in risk appetite today is lifting oil prices a little,” said Craig Erlam, analyst at broker OANDA.
+“But it already faces stiff resistance.”

 “Oil prices are still faring comparatively well today given all the headwinds they are facing – a firm U.S. dollar, concerns about demand, rising supply,” said Carsten Fritsch of Commerzbank.